SpecterOps/1PassHound/README.md

 4. **Authenticate**
    - From your macOS or Windows PowerShell session, run:

      ```powershell
      op signin <your-subdomain>
      ```

    - This exports an `OP_SESSION_<account>` environment variable that the collector uses.

 5. **Load & Run the Collector**
    - In the repo root (where `1passhound.ps1` lives), dot‑source the script so its functions become available:

      ```powershell
      . .\1passhound.ps1
      ```

    - Then execute the main function:

      ```powershell
      Invoke-1PassHound
      ```

    - By default, this will emit a BloodHound‑compatible JSON graph named:

-     ```
+     ```bash
      1pass_<accountid>.json
      ```